Rajbansi (Hindu traditions) in Bangladesh

 Prayer Points

-Pray that Bangladeshi believers will befriend the Rajbanshi and tell them about the Savior.
+Pray that Bangladeshi believers will befriend the Rajbansi and tell them about the Savior.
 Pray that gospel radio programs and gospel recordings will lead them to the only Savior.
 Pray for a Holy Spirit empowered discipleship making movement to Christ among them.
 Ask God to raise up prayer teams who will begin breaking up the soil through intercession.

 Scripture Prayers for the Rajbansi (Hindu traditions) in Bangladesh.